 If you ask most parents, almost all will say they’re interested in hearing about a new, good sitter.
 That’s because in the back of our mind we know it’s an impermanent role.
 (Note: permanence doesn’t equal importance.)
 Schedules change, locations change, priorities change.
-It’s good to have a strong list of sitters you can call.
+It’s always smart to have a strong list of sitters you can call.

-That said, our little ones crave stability.
+That said, our little ones do crave stability.
 It’s important to take time and to properly introduce any new person into their life, even if it’s just for a single night out.

 Get to Know the Babysitter